 Euchar Gravina (b.
 1994) is a composer, artistic and music director from Malta based in London.
 His output ranges from pieces for soloists and chamber ensembles to electronic music, choral works and orchestral compositions.

 Recent commissions include a touring children’s opera in Maltese for Teatru Malta (in collaboration with Three Palaces Festival), an interactive dance-theatre piece for Valletta 2018 (European Capital City of Culture) and a concerto for Teatru Manoel and the Valletta International Baroque Festival.
 Performances of his music have been given by the Malta Philharmonic Orchestra, Christ Church Cathedral Choir (Oxford), Psappha Ensemble ,Chroma and mezzo-soprano Marvic Monreal.
-Current commissions include a set of piano pieces, a choral-cycle and a work for large ensemble of brass, wind and percussion.
+Current commissions include a set of piano pieces, a work for violin and orchestra and a string quintet.

 Euchar is the Artistic Director at Waterloo Festival, an annual festival in the heart of London which brings together artists, musicians and the local neighbourhood, and has been recently appointed Artistic Director at St. John's Waterloo ahead of a redevelopment project which will transform the venue into a more accessible and inclusive hub for arts, heritage and community.